-Heavy foot falls found their way through dark city streets, making their way through a maze of back alleys.
-Looking over their shoulder the individual checked to ensure they were making way without being followed.
+Heavy footfalls found their way through dark city streets, making their way through a maze of back alleys.
+Looking over their shoulder, the individual checked to ensure they were making their way without being followed.
 Small amounts of nearby apartment lights reflected off of their goggles before they pulled their hood over their head and continued deeper into the rainy streets.
-The footsteps slowed as the individual was faced a wall, they grinned.
+The footsteps slowed as the individual faced a wall; they grinned.

 “Finally, a dead end.”

 The individual started to feel around the cluttered walls that surrounded them, grasping at every pipe, protrusion, and handhold they could get their hands on.
-Their black finger less gloves now soaked and covered in the grim that lined everything.
-Cold and shaking they accidentally slipped a finger through a hole in the wall, feeling a cold metal at their finger tip.
+Their black fingerless gloves were now soaked and covered in the grim that lined everything.
+Cold and shaking, they accidentally slipped a finger through a hole in the wall, feeling a cold metal at their fingertip.

 “Strange, now what would there be smooth metal behind a brick wall?”

-Pulling a finger from their pocket they removed a ring, tossing the finger to the ground.
-Holding up the ring they inspected it, rubbing their finger tip over an inlayed diamond.
+Pulling a finger from their pocket, they removed a ring, tossing the finger to the ground.
+Holding up the ring, they inspected it, rubbing their fingertip over an inlaid diamond.

 “If this works, guess that means I owe my guy some money.”

-They placed the ring on their thumb and directed the diamond upwards, inserting their finger they heard a little click and a nearby a drain bracket extended from the wall.
-Keeping their hand inside their coat they rested a hand on their pistol, grabbing the bracket and pulled.
-With great effort, they felt the bracket shift, dragging a door sized chunk from the wall.
-Using all their might they pulled the hidden door open.
-Looking up they found themselves looking at an old man pointing a gun towards their head.
+They placed the ring on their thumb and directed the diamond upwards; inserting their finger, they heard a little click, and a nearby drain bracket extended from the wall.
+Keeping their hand inside their coat, they rested a hand on their pistol, grabbed the bracket, and pulled.
+With great effort, they felt the bracket shift, dragging a door-sized chunk from the wall.
+Using all their might, they pulled the hidden door open.
+Looking up, they found themselves looking at an old man pointing a gun towards their head.